London: Natural history

-Herds of red and fallow deer roam freely within much of Richmond and Bushy Park.
-A cull takes place each November and February to ensure numbers can be sustained.
-Epping Forest is also known for its fallow deer, which can frequently be seen in herds to the north of the Forest.
-A rare population of melanistic, black fallow deer is also maintained at the Deer Sanctuary near Theydon Bois.
-Muntjac deer are also found in the forest.
-While Londoners are accustomed to wildlife such as birds and foxes sharing the city, more recently urban deer have started becoming a regular feature, and whole herds of fallow deer come into residential areas at night to take advantage of London's green spaces.
+Herds of red and fallow deer roam in Richmond and Bushy Parks.
+They are culled each November and February to keep their populations sustainable.
+Epping Forest is known for its fallow deer, which can be seen in herds to the north of the Forest.
+A rare population of melanistic, black fallow deer is maintained at the Deer Sanctuary near Theydon Bois, while muntjac are found in the forest.
+While Londoners are accustomed to birds and foxes sharing the city, urban deer have become a regular feature, and herds of fallow deer come into residential areas at night.